madhurikadam/app-transcation/README.md

 # app-transcation
-- Microservice for handling the account, account management and account transcation
+- Microservice for handling the cusomter cards accounts and transcations
+### Overview
+- Each cardholder (customer) has an account with their data.
+- For each operation done by the customer a transaction is created and associated with their respective account.
+- Each transaction has a specific type (normal purchase, withdrawal, credit voucher or purchase with installments)
+- Transactions of type purchase and withdrawal are registered with negative amounts, while transactions of credit voucher are registered with positive value.

+## Requirements
+ - go sdk 1.18
+ - go mod
+ - docker
+ - docker-compose
+ - postgres
+ - make tool

 ## Local Setup
 ### pre requisite
 - ```docker, docker-compose, go, make```
 ### To up the dependency
 - This will create the postgres docker container
 > `make up`